-Currently, I'm working on industrial hemp (Cannabis sativa) with a special focus on fiber- and seed-type strains using genomics, phenomics, and anatomy.
-Four undergraduate students at the Prairie View A&M University are involved in all aspects of this project.
+I worked on industrial hemp (Cannabis sativa) with a special focus on fiber- and seed-type strains using genomics, phenomics, and anatomy.
+Four undergraduate students at Prairie View A&M University were involved in all aspects of this project.

 Hemp has recently been legalized and identified as a potentially valuable industrial crop (e.g., seed, fiber, phytochemicals, etc.) for Texas.
 However, exploration of the best hemp strains for different ecological regions of Texas and end-usage in the industry is currently a challenge.
 Due to genetic reticulation resulting from domestication and intensive breeding, identification and authentication of hemp for germplasm collections are difficult.
 As hemp is a unique crop that specifically needs to be screened for regulatory aspects, diverse industrial capabilities, yielding parameters, and field performance, a combined ‘omics’ is ideal to establish a beneficial germplasm collection.

-Therefore, I'm working on an essential aspect of understanding the genetic diversity of hemp using genomics.
-Additionally, I integrate phenomics, which is an emerging field that characterizes plant behavior and yield-related traits on a large scale in a way that allows linking phenotypes to genetic control.
-My undergraduates are involved in each part of this project.
+Therefore, I worked on an essential aspect of understanding the genetic diversity of hemp using genomics.
+Additionally, I integrated phenomics, which is an emerging field that characterizes plant behavior and yield-related traits on a large scale in a way that allows linking phenotypes to genetic control.

 Fiber-type hemp strains

-I study the anatomy of hemp stems to understand the diversity of fiber-type hemp strains.
-Here, I use both hemp stems and extracted fibers to understand both the internal structure and mechanical properties of fibers and employ computational analyses to determine the suitable strains for industrial applications.
-Camille Pierre was the undergraduate who involved in this project.
+I studied the anatomy of hemp stems to understand the diversity of fiber-type hemp strains.
+Here, I used both hemp stems and extracted fibers to understand both the internal structure and mechanical properties of fibers and employ computational analyses to determine suitable strains for industrial applications.
+Camille Pierre was the undergraduate involved in this project.

 Grain-type hemp strains

 Morphology, anatomy, and genomics of grain-type hemp strains provide insights into their diversity and patterns.
-Undergraduate student, A'naya Ware, is collecting data on these hemp strains and we will integrate all this data to generate predictive models to select suitable strains for breeding.
+Undergraduate student, A'naya Ware, collected data on these hemp strains and we integrated all this data to generate predictive models to select suitable strains for breeding.